mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 Services fail silently.

-To avoid being in the dark about your service's health, it's essential keep an eye on those.
+To avoid being in the dark about your service's health, it's essential to keep an eye on those.
 Solutions for monitoring services range from expensive monitor suites and log services to self-written frameworks.
 A simple service for indie hackers and micro-SaaS developers could provide just enough functionality to quickly set up effective monitoring.

 This tool could offer these features: